Detailed Timeline

 Announcement of Canadian Retaliatory Tariffs on U.S. Goods

-Canada’s order-in-council United States Surtax Order (2025) imposes the countermeasure of a 25% tariff on certain goods originating in the U.S. effective February 4, 2025.
+Canada’s order-in-council United States Surtax Order (2025) imposes Phase 1 of a 25% retaliatory tariff on certain goods originating in the U.S. effective February 4, 2025 (C$30-billion).
 A detailed list of Phase 1 impacted goods is available here.
-The list of Phase 2 goods impacted by this countermeasure has not yet been released and is expected to be subject to a 21‐day consultation period.
+Phase 2 of the retaliatory tariffs, applying to a wider range of goods (C$125-billion), was expected to be effective 21-days later.

 February 3, 2025